-Over its short history Cobalt International Energy has faced a lot of controversy.
-Like any offshore oil company it faces safety problems and the constant threat of environmental issues.
-If you work for an offshore company like Cobalt and are hurt on the job, know that the company has a responsibility to provide you with compensation and that there are laws in place to ensure that.
+Cobalt International is an energy company that explores and produces oil and gas in North America and West Africa.
+Like any offshore oil company, it faces safety problems and the constant threat of environmental issues.
+If you work for an offshore company like Cobalt and are hurt on the job, know that the company has a responsibility to provide you with compensation and that there are laws to ensure that.

-Cobalt’s corporate vision is to become one of the best oil exploration and production companies in the world.
+Cobalt’s corporate vision is to become one of the world’s most successful oil exploration and production companies.
 It claims to have a business model that allows it to operate efficiently and to quickly move from exploration to development and production of real oil.

-In the Gulf of Mexico Cobalt operates 90 percent of its leases, which helps it to spend more time and money exploring the west coast of Africa.
+In the Gulf of Mexico, Cobalt operates 90 percent of its leases, which helps it to spend more time and money exploring the west coast of Africa.
 There, the company holds a 40 percent interest in three blocks in Angola and a 21 percent interest in its Gabon reserves.

-The company relies more on subcontracting and leasing than hiring a staff or buying its own rigs and equipment.
+The company relies more on subcontracting and leasing than hiring staff or buying its own rigs and equipment.
 This allows it to work more efficiently to develop wells.

 Cobalt and Safety

-In the dangerous industry of offshore exploration and oil production, Cobalt has taken steps to minimize risk and accidents and to promote safety of workers and the environment.
+In the dangerous industry of offshore exploration and oil production, Cobalt has taken steps to minimize risk and accidents and to promote the safety of workers and the environment.

 This caused oil to flow into the Gulf of Mexico as it over-spilled the pollution pan on a Cobalt rig.
-Workers thought that the flowline was open because a panel screen indicated that it had.
-This was a case of technology malfunctioning and causing environmental damage as a result.
+Workers thought the flowline was open because a panel screen indicated it had.
+This was a case of technology malfunctioning and causing environmental damage.

 The Angola Controversy

-Cobalt began working in Angola in 2008 and explored for oil offshore with a state-owned company and a couple of other local companies.
+Cobalt began working in Angola in 2008 and explored oil offshore with a state-owned company and some other local companies.
 The SEC started investigating these operations in 2011 after an investigative journalist reported that one of the local companies was secretly government-owned.

 This would have happened because of Cobalt’s association with the shell companies.
-Angola has claimed that its officials’ stakes in the companies did not influence licenses and Cobalt has claimed that they had nothing to do with wrongdoing or bribery.
+Angola has claimed that its officials’ stakes in the companies did not influence licenses, and Cobalt has claimed that they had nothing to do with wrongdoing or bribery.

 The plaintiffs claim to have lost billions of dollars because of the SEC investigation and that the company had inflated the values of the reserves it found in Angola.

-If you have been hurt on the job doing maritime work you have a right to seek compensation, even if your employer tries to withhold it.
+If you have been hurt on the maritime work job, you have a right to seek compensation, even if your employer tries to withhold it.
 Let the expertise of an experienced maritime lawyer guide you as you seek the compensation you deserve.